 All in all, carry trade is an excellent investment opportunity for a trader, and is one of those financial instruments you can make use of when you can’t find a good trade to place in the other markets.

-There are still some pundits who don't favour the carry trade, and here's an illustration why:
+There are still some pundits who don't favor the carry trade, and here's an illustration of why: